 The research was published in the Journal of Retailing, where the scientists observed that music that does not fit the product image can lead to customers not wanting to pay the maximum price for the given product.

 Another study found that customers who were shown images depicting affluence and luxury — such as horse racing or yachts — while listening to classical music (known as “priming”) were again ready to pay more for products associated with social identity than customers who were not primed in this way.

-A key finding is that participants who were under a time constraint to make decisions regarding pricing exhibited this effect very strongly.
+A key finding is that participants who were under a time constraint to make pricing decisions exhibited this effect very strongly.
 After priming, students who were given only five seconds to make a decision were significantly more likely to pay more for the product than students who had a full minute to make up their minds.
 Researchers suggested a potential real-world application: Consumers are more susceptible to priming when they have more things to think about (what researchers called “mental overloading”).

-It is a stretch to say that background music makes people buy things outside their typical shopping patterns, but there is a lot of evidence to suggest that carefully selecting music can help retailers push congruent products.
+It is a stretch to say that background music makes people buy things outside their typical shopping patterns, but there is a lot of evidence to suggest that carefully selected music can help retailers push congruent products.

-Targeting the Brain
+Targeting the Brain With Music